alirezarezaeikalat/google-IT-certificate/bits and Bytes of networking/readMe.txt

 41. Let's say we want to send some data to the IP address 10.20.30.40.
 It might be the case that this destination doesn't have an entry in the --ARP table--.
-When this happens, the node that wants to send data send a --broadcast ARP message-- to the Mac broadcast address, which is all F's.
+When this happens, the node that wants to send data, send a --broadcast ARP message-- to the
+      Mac broadcast address, which is all F's.
 These kinds of broadcasts ARP messages are delivered to all computers on the local network.
 When the network interface that's been assigned an IP of 10.20.40 receives this ARP broadcast, it sends back what's known as an ARP response.
 This response message will contain the MAC address for the network interface in question.